Inclusive Teacher Strategies

 Teach children how to interact with each other.
 This may involve teaching them how to use different styles of communication, or how to include another student.

 Children may be self-conscious about the support that is provided, particularly as they enter pre-adolescence.
-Developmentally appropriate and discrete support that builds student autonomy may increase confidence and support peer interactions.
+Developmentally appropriate and discrete support that builds a child's autonomy may increase confidence and support peer interactions.

 Support social, emotional and problem solving skill development